AdobeDocs/commerce-learn.en/help/api-mesh/installing-aio-mesh-plugin.md

 ---
-title: Installing Adobe Developer and API Mesh plugin
+title: Installing Adobe IO command line interface and API Mesh plugin
-description: Discover how to install Adobe Developer and the API Mesh plugin in the Adobe Developer Console
+description: Discover how to install Adobe IO command line interface and the API Mesh plugin
-landing-page-description: Discover how to use Adobe Developer console and install the Adobe IO with API Mesh plugin.
+landing-page-description: Discover how to use Adobe App Builder and install the Adobe IO with API Mesh plugin.
 kt: 11801
 doc-type: tutorial
 audience: all
-last-substantial-update: 2023-2-2
+last-substantial-update: 2023-2-3

 ---

-# Install Adobe Developer and API Mesh plugin
+# Install Adobe IO and API Mesh plugin

 Before starting, there are a few things that need to set up.
-First, the Adobe Developer command-line interface setup.
+First, the Adobe IO command-line interface setup.
 Next, ensure that the API Mesh plugin is configured in each environment.
 For instructions on setting up your local environment to run Node, nvm and installing the Adobe Developer be sure to visit [GraphQL Mesh Getting started](https://developer.adobe.com/graphql-mesh-gateway/gateway/getting-started/).

-## Install AIO and Mesh plugin
+## Install Adobe IO and Mesh plugin

 Installing the Adobe Developer command-line interface is rather simple.
 After you have Node installed run this command `npm install -g @adobe/aio-cli`
 Once the Adobe Developer cli is installed, it is possible to install the mesh plugin.
 You do this by running this command `aio plugins:install @adobe/aio-cli-plugin-api-mesh`